msu-cse-outreach/technovation-book/_sources/2-Basics/standup.rst

 ------------

 Reflect on what you've learned.
-In your breakout room, you will be given 6 minutes to discuss the questions below and *select someone in your group* to report back your responses upon return to the main room.
+Discuss the questions below with your classmates and instructor.

 1. What's a challenge you overcame today?
 2. What's something you succeeded with today?